Advanced Finance

 Before we start, some bond terminology:

-• indenture/trust deed: between the c9ompany and a trustee that represents the bond-holders.
-The trustee must see that the terms of the identure are respected and look after the bond-holders in case of default. (usually a big commercial bank that monitors and acts in case of default)
+• indenture/trust deed: between the company and a trustee that represents the bond-holders.
+The trustee must see that the terms of the indenture are respected and look after the bond-holders in case of default. (usually a big commercial bank that monitors and acts in case of default)

-• registerd bond: the company keep records of the owners, interest and principal are paid directly to the bondholders (the big majority of bonds traded today)
+• registered bond: the company keeps records of the owners, interest and principal are paid directly to the bondholders (the big majority of bonds traded today)

-• bearer bond: the company doesn't keep records of the owners, that have to physically cut off a coupon and present it to a bank to receive the interest payment
+• bearer bond: the company doesn't keep records of the owners, who have to physically cut off a coupon and present it to a bank to receive the interest payment

 • accrued interest: amount of accumulated interest since the last coupon payment